Putin critic Alexei Navalny has 19 years added to jail term, West condemns Russia | Politics

 Putin critic Alexei Navalny has 19 years added to jail term, West condemns Russia

-Navalny said the purpose of giving him extra jail time was to frighten Russians, but urged them not to be cowed and to think hard about how best to resist what he called the "villains and thieves in the Kremlin".
-The charges relate to his role in his now defunct movement inside Russia, which the authorities accused of trying to foment a revolution by seeking to destabilise the socio-political situation.

-Jailed Russian opposition politician Alexei Navalny had an extra 19 years added to his jail term on Friday in a criminal case that he and his supporters said had been trumped up to keep him behind bars and out of politics for even longer.
+Jailed Russian opposition politician Alexei Navalny had an extra 19 years in a maximum security penal colony added to his jail term on Friday in a criminal case which he said afterwards was designed to cow the Russian people into political submission.
 Navalny, President Vladimir Putin's fiercest domestic critic, is already serving sentences totalling 11-1/2 years on fraud and other charges that he says are also bogus.
 His political movement has been outlawed and declared "extremist".

+A court at his IK-6 penal colony in Melekhovo, about 235 km (145 miles) east of Moscow, on Friday brought to a close his trial on six separate charges, including inciting and financing extremist activity and creating an extremist organisation.
+Unconfirmed Russian media reports said that Navalny, now 47, would be 74 years old by the time he got out of prison in 2050.

+Navalny said in a statement on social media released via his lawyers and supporters that he was facing a life sentence behind bars unless the current authorities fell first.
+"Nineteen years in a maximum security penal colony.
+The number does not matter.
+I understand perfectly well that, like many political prisoners, I am serving a life sentence.
+Where the life sentence is measured by the length of my life or the length of the life of this regime," said Navalny.

 The former blogger, lawyer and corruption investigator has cast himself as a political martyr whose aim is to demonstrate to Russians that it is possible to resist Putin, albeit at great cost.
 "For a new, free, rich country to be born, it must have parents.
 Those who want it.
 Who expect it and who are willing to make sacrifices for its birth," Navalny said in his closing statement last month.